carmenbianca/report-liferay/report.md

 The general answer to this, therefore, is that it might make sense to loosen up the current strict requirements.

+### Interview with Peter Yoo

+TODO description of Peter

+#### How much CPU time is a licensing solution entitled to?
+Real time? {-}

+Peter Yoo said that there is no specific limit on CPU time, but that Liferay is always looking to run as quickly as possible.
+Especially if a test is run very quickly, even a little bit adds up.

+Therefore, Peter Yoo suggested an upper bound along the lines of five minutes.

+#### How often can/should the licensing solution run?
+When (in the development process) should it run? {-}

+Peter Yoo suggested that Matija might be able to answer this.
+Ideally it would be run as part of every pull request.
+The rationale for this is that the pull request is the soonest intervention moment.

+Matija can answer this?
+Ideally as part of every PR.
+Soonest intervention moment is PR.

+#### If problems are detected, is it possible to do automated interaction with the ticket system?
+Would manual interaction be preferable? {-}

+This is not currently done anywhere in Liferay, but it might be possible.
+Typically the extent of the current integration is an e-mail or Slack notification.

+Implementing this is not a must.

+#### When a REUSE check fails, should the entire test fail? {-}

+Peter had a simple answer to this: Yes.

+The entire test also fails when there is a single formatting error spotted by Source Formatter, so this is not out of the ordinary.

+#### What language or framework ought to be used for a solution? {-}

+According to Peter, the most likely candidate is Bash, Ant, Java, or some combination of those.
+Ant is specifically mentioned because all of the testing scaffolding is implemented in Ant instead of Jenkins.

+A proof-of-concept in another language would be fine, but not preferable from Liferay's point of view.

+#### Can a CI step make calls to a third-party internet API?
+Does this violate reproducibility? {-}

+Peter said that this is possible, but Liferay tries to avoid making too many API calls.
+Otherwise certain services might be overwhelmed by the traffic coming from Liferay's employees and CI system.

 ## What are the available technical solutions in the field of licensing compliance?
 Which of these are suitable for automating Liferay's licensing policies?